Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 ## Future Implementations

 This project will keep receiving security and features updates.
 It will be in active development.
-The project's current state has all the basic functionalities needed for a user to have fully funcional portal.
+The project's current state has all the basic functionalities needed for a user to have fully functional portal.
 The site owner also has access to all the data through Django's admin panel.
 The next phase will be adding more features to the site, enhancing user experience and control over the app.
 The following features are planned to be implemented:

 - Admin panel in frontend app
 - Contact form for users to contact sellers directly to on listing details page
-- Activaction and welcome e-mail
+- Activation and welcome e-mail
 - Notification system
-- Ability to collect Latitude and Longitude directly from map (Curently those information must come from google maps)
+- Ability to collect Latitude and Longitude directly from map (Currently those information must come from google maps)
 - Mailchimp integration